IN THE NEWS

 Spotlight On Women in STEM Leadership

-College Planning & Management
+As seen in College Planning & Management

 Patricia Malone, interim executive director, School of Professional Development and executive director, Center for Corporate Education at Stony Brook University discusses with College Planning & Management the importance of encouraging women into leadership roles and how colleges and universities can play a part in supporting gender equality in STEM.